imperosol/nyanpasu-lib/README.md

 # nyanpasu-lib
-The functions I regularly use in my C projects
+Functions I regularly use in my C projects.

+Compatible with any OS.